engie-group/shaystack/README.md

 These resources are defined in the `template.yaml` file.

 ## Providers
-Differents sample of provider are proposed.
+Different sample of provider are proposed.
 You can add a new one with a subclass of `providers.HaystackInterface`.
 Then, you can implement only the method you want.
 The others methods are automatically exclude in the `../ops` operation.

 To select a provider, add the environment variable `PROVIDER` in the lambda context.

+To add a new provider, clone the project and add a provider in the `providers` directory.
+You can update others parameters in Makefile (`AWS_PROFILE`, `AWS_REGION` `AWS_STACK`, ...)
 ### PingProvider
 Use `PROVIDER=providers.ping.PingProvider` to use this provider.
 It's a very simple provider, with a implementation of all haystack operation.